 The asymptotic behaviors of the effective potential $V$ around the inner and outer horizons and at spatial infinity can be expressed as

 \bea V( r\rightarrow r_+ ) \rightarrow -\infty,~~ V( r\rightarrow r_-) \rightarrow -\infty. \eea

-If a Kerr black hole satisfy the condition of $\mu=y\omega$, it will be superradiantly stable when $\mu<\sqrt{2}m\Omega_H$.
-In this article, we introduce the above condition into Kerr-Newman black holes.
+If a Kerr black hole satisfies the condition of $\mu=y\omega$, it will be superradiantly stable when $\mu<\sqrt{2}m\Omega_H$.
+In this article, we introduce the above condition to Kerr-Newman black holes.
 Therefore, the formula of the asymptotic behaviors is written as

-\bea V( r\rightarrow r_+ ) \rightarrow -\infty,~~ V( r\rightarrow r_-) \rightarrow -\infty. \eea It is concluded from the equations above that the effective potential approximates a constant at infinity in space, and the extreme between its inner and outer horizons cannot be less than one.The asymptotic behaviour of the derivative of the effective potential $V$ at spatial infinity can be expressed as
+\bea V( r\rightarrow r_+ ) \rightarrow -\infty,~~ V( r\rightarrow r_-) \rightarrow -\infty. \eea It is concluded from the equations above that the effective potential approximates a constant at infinity in space, and the extreme between its inner and outer horizons cannot be less than one.
+The asymptotic behavior of the derivative of the effective potential $V$ at spatial infinity can be expressed as